 8 Geometric Properties

-As we found in previous chapters, geometric cross-section properties are critical to calculating stresses and deformations for members subjected to axial and torsional loads.
+As previous chapters have shown, geometric cross-section properties are critical to calculating stresses and deformations for members subjected to axial and torsional loads.
 The same is true for finding stresses and deflections in beams subjected to shear and bending loads.
-This chapter describes methods for finding section properties necessary to calculate the stress and deflection in beams.
-Specifically, the centroid and the second moment of area.
+This chapter describes methods for finding section properties necessary to calculate the stress and deflection in beams—specifically, the centroid and the second moment of area (also known as moment of inertia and area moment of inertia).

-You likely were presented with these topics in Statics, so this chapter is designed to be a review.
-Section 8.1 will review centroids and Section 8.2 will review area moments of inertia (also known as the 2nd moment of area).
+You likely were presented with these topics in statics, so this chapter is designed to be a review.
+Section 8.1 reviews centroids, and Section 8.2 reviews second moment of area.

 8.1 Centroid